annanya111/Event-Hub/README.md

-# Event-Hub - Event Management Dashboard
+## EventHub – Real-Time Event Management System

-Event Hub is a full-stack event management system built using React, Node.js, and MongoDB.
-It allows users to explore events, register in real-time, and enables organizers to manage event capacity efficiently.
+Developed a full-stack event management platform enabling users to create and register for events with real-time updates.

+• Implemented RESTful APIs using Node.js and Express
+• Integrated MongoDB for efficient event and registration data management
+• Built real-time registration tracking using Socket.io
+• Designed responsive UI using React

 ---